 As a personal lubricant

 No matter how good your sex life is, a little coconut oil can make it even better.
-Coconut oil is an effective and safe personal lubricant.
+Use coconut oil as a personal lubricant is effective and safe.
 But, it should not be used with condoms, as it is not compatible with latex.

 A study published in the Journal of Sexual Medicine found that 30 percent of women and seven percent of men experienced pain during their most recent sexual encounter.
 Needless to say, introducing coconut oil during foreplay and sexual intercourse can be a lifesaver for many relationships.